xLAva/JediAcademyLinux/README.md

 Needed libraries on Ubuntu 14.04 64bit:
 sudo apt-get install libsdl2-2.0-0:i386 libopenal1:i386 libgl1-mesa-glx:i386

+Be sure to mark "jasphmd" as executable and start the game with it.

 ## Changes and new Features for the Oculus Rift: